atomisthq/docs/docs/getting-started/connect-atomist-to-github.md

 This section will walk you through the GitHub account authorization process.
-You can perform these steps in any Slack channel that the Atomist bot has been invited to, or you can directly message the Atomist bot.
-By default the Atomist bot is named `@atomist` and these instructions assume that is its name in your Slack team.
-If the Atomist bot has a different user name in your Slack team, address messages to that user.
+You can perform these steps in any Slack channel that the Atomist Bot has been invited to, or you can directly message the Atomist Bot.
+By default the Atomist Bot is named `@atomist` and these instructions assume that is its name in your Slack team.
+If the Atomist Bot has a different user name in your Slack team, address messages to that user.

-First, ask the Atomist bot about your GitHub authorizations.
+First, ask the Atomist Bot about your GitHub authorizations.

 ```
 @atomist github
 ```

-If this Slack team does not have a GitHub Account authorized, the Atomist bot will show a message requesting you to authorize.
+If this Slack team does not have a GitHub Account authorized, the Atomist Bot will show a message requesting you to authorize.

 <div class="ss-container">
   <img src="../images/github-account-auth.png" alt="GitHub Account Auth Message" class="ss-medium">